themaplelab/swan/tests/README.md

 ### Future plans

-This testing infrastructure is WIP and volatile.
+This testing infrastructure is WIP.
 We plan to add the ability for tests to override settings such as the analysis specification and SWAN options.